 - Responsibilities of the Director of Academic Advising

-Advising at Marlboro is central to the mission of the College: to “teach students to think clearly and to learn independently within a structured program of liberal studies.”
-Its success depends on three important components: the student, the faculty advisor, and, in support of both, the Director of Academic Advising.
+Advising at Marlboro was central to the mission of the College: to “teach students to think clearly and to learn independently within a structured program of liberal studies.”
+Its success depended on three important components: the student, the faculty advisor, and, in support of both, the Director of Academic Advising.

-The Dedicated Hour is one of the advising mechanisms by which students and advisors meet on a regular basis on Wednesdays.
-Advising groups may discuss academic matters and issues of community import and/or engage in context-related activities.
-Advising groups contain students from each year, and coalesce around a general academic interest.
+The Dedicated Hour was one of the advising mechanisms by which students and advisors met on a regular basis on Wednesdays.
+Advising groups discussed academic matters and issues of community import and/or engaged in context-related activities.
+Advising groups contained students from each year and coalesced around a general academic interest.

 Responsibilities of the Student

-The student’s active participation in the advising relationship is crucial to the development and achievement of his or her educational goals.
-The responsibilities of the student are outlined below.
+The student’s active participation in the advising relationship was crucial to the development and achievement of their educational goals.
+The responsibilities of the student were:

 - To attend, participate, and engage fully in the Dedicated Hour.